Skip to Content

 Thick Wool Socks to Add Warmth

 In the summer I like to wear thin hiking socks that let my feet breathe.
-(My favourites are the Smartwool Performance Hike Light Cushion.)
+(My favourites are the Smartwool Hike Light Cushion.)
 But in the winter I wear thicker wool-blend socks to add extra warmth.

 If you’re choosing socks for snowshoeing, look for a wool-synthetic blend for a balance of durability and warmth.
 Choose ones that are thicker than your usual summer hiking socks, but don’t pick extra thick ones – you need to make sure they will fit inside your boots without being too tight!